robert-to-the-face/MIS-310-IA-8-Robert-Wildman/README.md

 Program 5: Rock Paper Scissors Game

 This is the program I spent the most time on.
-It's a rock paper scicors game
+It's a rock-paper-scissors game with a GUI.
+Originally, the program was all text-based, but the GUI was added by me, alongside a button and scoreboard that resets and keeps track of wins, respectively.

 Program 6: Seating Calculator

+This program calculates the total revenue earned for ticket sales of different classes of seats.
+The program did not have a GUI originally, so I added one.

 Program 7: Unit Converter

+This program converts the U.S. customary units of miles, gallons, and acres to their metric counterparts.
+The GUI was added by me as well as the unit conversions from gallons to liters and acres to hectacres.